|

 State Supreme Court

-an important question of law.
-As a policy matter, the Supreme Court
+to settle an important question of law.
+As a policy matter,

 The Supreme Court also has original jurisdiction in proceedings